How to be a bad mission trip teammate (and how to be a good one)

-The meal cart is rolling down the isle during your 8-hour flight overseas.
-You have had your heart set on their chicken finger meal for half an hour.
+The meal cart is rolling down the isle during your eight-hour flight overseas.
+You've had your heart set on their chicken finger meal for half an hour.
 The flight attendant finally gets you to and says, “Unfortunately, we only have vegetarian lasagna left.”
 How do you respond?

 Little situations like this can have a big impact on your team's overall culture.
 A bad mission trip teammate is constantly bringing down everyone around them with their complaining attitude.
 If you want to be a good mission trip teammate, do your best to practice gratefulness in every situation, even when things don't go exactly how you hope.

 3) Encouragement instead of gossip